 Those in favor of the bill argue the majority of students will have access to the test at a cost of $15.
-Students without health insurance can receive the ECG test and those with health insurance wouldn’t use it because no one has a co-pay for an ECG as low at $15.
+Students without health insurance can receive the ECG test and those with health insurance wouldn't use it because no one has a co-pay for an ECG as low as $15.

 "I'm applying for grants all the time," DeBauche said.
 "We don't run into very many school districts that don't have a high percentage of free and reduced lunch families."

-An amendment to the bill was suggested that would allow any parent or guardian to submit a written request to waive an ECG test for a student athlete any reason.
+An amendment to the bill was suggested that would allow any parent or guardian to submit a written request to waive an ECG test for a student athlete for any reason.

 UIL is not currently preparing to make any rule changes or take on the responsibility of ECG testing student athletes, which the bill would mandate, spokesperson Kate Hector said.
 The ruling body that would oversee the change meets again in June.